awerlang/dotfiles/README.md

 * `auto-update`: fetches packages in background for available upgrades
 * `upgrade`: performs a system upgrade, checks for known issues
 * `drive-health`: health routine for file systems / drives
+* `backup`: makes a backup from a btrfs subvolume to external drive

 System utilities: